 All Medi-Cal beneficiaries have the right to file an appeal and/or grievance under state law when they receive a written notice of action regarding a loss of benefits or a denial or reduction of CBAS services.
 Additionally, all managed care members may file a grievance with their managed care plans at any time that they experience dissatisfaction with the services or quality of care provided to them.
+Existing CBAS regulations afford participants the right to file grievances at their CBAS centers to address problems they identify in the delivery of their care at the CBAS center and in the center's compliance with HCB Settings Final Rule requirements.

-Additionally, CBAS regulations afford participants the right to file grievances at their CBAS centers to address problems they identify in the delivery of their care at the CBAS center and in the center's compliance with HCB Settings requirements.
+CBAS providers are required to inform participants and their family/caregivers, and authorized agents about their grievance rights and protections as part of the CBAS Participation Agreement they must sign before they begin receiving services at a CBAS center.
+The following is the relevant excerpt from the CBAS Participation Agreement: "Discussed my rights with me, including my right to discuss my concerns about the care I receive at the center.
+If needed, I understand I can request help with resolving my concerns through the center's grievance procedure."

-CBAS providers are required to inform participants and their family/caregivers/authorized agents about their grievance rights and protections as part of the Participation Agreement they must sign before they begin receiving services at a CBAS center.
-These rights and protections are to be posted for public view in a conspicuous place at the CBAS center in the predominant languages spoken by center participants.
-The State enhances existing processes for monitoring CBAS centers to determine if CBAS participants and their family/caregivers/authorized representatives have been informed about and received a copy of their grievance rights and protections, that policies and procedures for filing grievances/complaints are in place, and that grievances and subsequent actions taken are documented and available for review by the State.
-In addition, the State must ensure that there are no retaliatory actions toward anyone filing a grievance/complaint or appeal.
+These rights and protections (Participant Rights) are required to be posted for public view in a conspicuous place at the CBAS center in the predominant languages spoken by center participants.
+During CDA's biannual on-site Medi-Cal recertification surveys of all CBAS centers, CDA's survey team enhances existing processes for monitoring CBAS centers to determine if CBAS participants and their family/caregivers, and authorized representatives have been informed about and received a copy of participants' grievance rights and protections, that policies and procedures for filing grievances/complaints are in place, and that grievances and subsequent actions taken are documented and available for review by the State.